 The Department of Consumer Affairs maintains a web page where existing board members can access resources and the requirements of their board membership.
 In addition, interested applicants can research board vacancies and apply for membership in a Consumer Affairs Board.
 Click here for more information.

-David A. Taylor, Jr. was appointed to the LATC on June 25, 2008 by the Senate Rules Committee and was re-appointed on July 1, 2010.
+David A. Taylor, Jr. is currently the Committee Vice-Chair and has been a member of the LATC since his initial appointment by the Senate Rules Committee in June 2008.
 He has been a licensed landscape architect since 2003.
-David is Principal at Canthus Design Solutions, a landscape architecture and planning firm in San Diego.
-His knowledge and skill set comes as the result of his design and management of a wide range of projects including master planned developments, parks, playgrounds, and open spaces, single and multi family residential developments, retail centers, and office campuses.
-He is a Past President of the San Diego Chapter of the American Society of Landscape Architects (ASLA), Past President of the California Council of the American Society of Landscape Architects (CC/ASLA), and is a member of ASLA's Government Affairs Advisory Committee at the national level.
+His knowledge and skill set come as the result of his design and management of a wide range of projects including master planned developments, parks, playgrounds, and open spaces, single and multi-family residential developments, retail centers, and office campuses.
+He is a Past President of the San Diego Chapter of the American Society of Landscape Architects (ASLA), Past President of the California Council of the American Society of Landscape Architects (CC/ASLA), and is a former member of ASLA's Government Affairs Advisory Committee at the national level.
 David has previously served as committee member on the City Heights Redevelopment Project Area Committee, and the City Heights Area Planning Committee, and has taught an introductory course in landscape architecture at The New School of Architecture and Design in San Diego.
-Mr. Taylor received his Bachelor of Science degree in Landscape Architecture from California Polytechnic State University, San Luis Obispo, with a minor degree in Fine Art.
-His term will expire on June 1, 2014.
+Mr. Taylor received his Bachelor of Science degree in Landscape Architecture from California Polytechnic State University, San Luis Obispo, with a minor in Fine Art.
+His term will expire on June 1, 2018.